Frequently Asked Questions

 My parent makes me eligible. whose contact information should i include?

-Applicant’s must register with their personal email address.
+Applicants must register with their personal email address.
 The ‘My Profile’ page should reflect the applicant’s legal name and contact information.
-(The applicant is the person who will be attending college.)
-If parent’s information is needed, it will be specifically asked for on the application.
+If the parent’s information is needed, it will be specifically requested on the application.

 What is the scholarship timeline?

 A new competition is announced and the application is made available on January 1 of each year.
 All applications and required documentation must be submitted by April 1.
 Applicants will be notified of the selection committee’s decision in mid-June.
 Recipient checks will be issued in August.